-Fracture fluids at sites DeMMO1, DeMMO3, and DeMMO6, hereafter referred to as D1, D3, and D6, are geochemically (Table 1) and taxonomically distinct.
+Fracture fluids at sites DeMMO1, DeMMO3, and DeMMO6, hereafter referred to as D1, D3, and D6, are geochemically (Table 1) and taxonomically distinct (Osburn et al., 2019a, Osburn 2019b in prep).
 D1 is located at a depth of 800 feet, and fluids are moderately reducing with high concentrations of dissolved ferrous iron, dominated by candidate phylum Omnitrophica and unclassified taxa.
 D3 is located at a depth of 2,000 feet, with ferrous iron and sulfate-rich suboxic fluids dominated by members of Betaproteobacteria and Nitrospirae.
 D6 is located at a depth of 4,850 feet, with reducing, sulfate and methane-rich fluids dominated by members of Deltaproteobacteria and Firmicutes.
 All three of these sites are drilled away from the mine workings and likely have significant water residence times.

-Table 1.
-Averaged fracture fluid geochemistry measured at three DeMMO sites between Dec.
-2015 - Sep.
-2018.